 Who is your Structural Therapist?

-Integrative Neurosomatic Massage Therapy is an integrated manual therapy which identifies structural and bio mechanical patterns in the body that causes pain.
-Through precise measurement and analysis of structure, posture, movement and gait, Neurosomatic Massage Therapy addresses the five stages of rehabilitation.
+Integrative Neurosomatic Massage Therapy is structural therapy.
+It is an integrated manual therapy.
+First, the therapist identifies structural and bio mechanical pattern that cause pain.
+Second, precise measurement and analysis of structure, posture, movement and gait are completed.
+Then specific protocol is followed to alleviate structural distortions, resulting in reduced pain and discomfort.
+Neurosomatic Massage Therapy addresses the five stages of rehabilitation.

 The Five Stages of Rehabilitation